 Allicin benefits are to be found in the onion-family, particularly in garlic but also in leeks.
+It is a sulphur-containing molecule that is released when the tissues of the plant are damaged; hence it is often crushed.

 Just how they work to prevent metastatic conditions, reduce heart disease and act as an anti-microbial agent is still being researched; but we do not have to wait for these mechanisms to be defined.
 We can start enjoying them in abundance right now.

-Bernard Preston updated this page on allicin benefits on 9th April, 2024.
+Bernard Preston updated this page on allicin benefits on 7th November, 2024.

 Chemically speaking allicin is an organic compound with two sulphur-atoms.
 That is what gives garlic its pungent aroma.

 You can spend quite a lot of money on various powders and capsules; but why not just add leeks, spring onions and shallots to your food on a daily basis?
 The taste is simply amazing.
-Sparkling well-being comes from enjoying these nourishing herbs, not from taking them in tablet form.
+Sparkling well-being comes from enjoying these nourishing herbs, rather than from taking them in tablet form.

 Growing leeks and onions is for those with large gardens but small patches of shallots and chives are for everyone.
 Just pluck off a couple green-shoots every day for the salad.
 They have such a wonderful flavour.